Big fat facts: the truth about fat, obesity, gastric bypass, and weight loss

 The government, politicians, media, journalists, scientists, universities, medical establishment, sociologists and social commentators, claim that obesity is an epidemic, a plague, a crisis, an outrage, a catastrophe, a time bomb responsible for killing 400,000 overfed Americans every year, while ringing up over a $100-billion in health care costs.

-THE TRUTH: We are experiencing mass moral outrage over fat.
-Nearly all the warnings about obesity are based on statistical conjecture made by those with the most to gain from the claims.
-Weight is not a barometer of wellness.
-More Americans die every year from weighing too little than from weighing too much.
-An estimated 25,000 people die from obesity.
-Moderately overweight people live longer than those at normal weight.
-(Flegal, et. al.) (See reference notes at bottom of report) The researchers who estimated that obesity is costing us more than $100 billion a year in medical costs came up with this figure by calculating ALL expenses associated with treating type 2 diabetes, coronary heart disease, hypertension, gallbladder disease, and cancer.
+The researchers who estimated that obesity is costing us more than $100 billion a year in medical costs came up with this figure by calculating ALL expenses associated with treating type 2 diabetes, coronary heart disease, hypertension, gallbladder disease, and cancer.
 They ASSUME that if we get heart disease or breast cancer, it is because we're fat.

 Organizations like the International Obesity Task Force (which authored many of the World Health Organization's obesity reports) and the American Obesity Association (which actively campaigns to have obesity officially designated as a disease) are largely funded by pharmaceutical and weight loss companies.
 Nearly every prominent obesity "expert" has received financial support from the $50-billion weight loss industry.

 The "obesity epidemic" is worth billions to the pharmaceutical, diet, weight loss, media, and government agencies fueling it.

 For pharmaceutical companies the obesity epidemic justifies the release of new drugs and inflates stock prices.
+For weight loss companies and surgeons performing bariatric surgery, the "obesity epidemic" funds their fees paid by health insurance providers and Medicare.
 For women's magazines the "obesity epidemic" fattens ad revenue and readership with false and misleading weight loss propaganda.
 For government agencies the "obesity epidemic" inflates budgets and programs allegedly aimed at preventing people from getting fatter.
 The Bush administration has earmarked millions of federal dollars for anti-obesity initiatives.

 THE CLAIM: Obesity is unhealthy.
-It causes heart disease, cancer, diabetes, hypertension, asthma, arthritis, impotence, depression, sleep apnea, deep vein thrombosis, and dementia.
+It causes heart disease, cancer, diabetes, hypertension, asthma, arthritis, impotence, depression, sleep

 THE TRUTH: Obesity has not been found to be the primary cause of any of these health problems.
 There is little evidence that adiposity (excess fat tissues) produces the claimed pathologies.